intelowlproject/IntelOwl/docs/source/Usage.md

 * Shodan: scan an IP against Shodan API
 * HoneyDB: scan an IP against HoneyDB.io's Twitter Threat Feed
 * Hunter: Scans a domain name and returns set of data about the organisation, the email address found and additional information about the people owning those email addresses.
+* MalwareBazaar_Get_Observable: Check if a particular malware hash is known to MalwareBazaar
+* ONYPHE: search an observable in the ONYPHE DB

 ## Analyzers customization
 You can create new analyzers based on already existing modules by changing the configuration values (`analyzer_config.json`).